 - Have a bug out bag or an INCH bag ready for each member of your family and your pets.

 - Know all the ways to get out of your town or city, particularly the ones less traveled.
-You may even consider the train tracks as a bug out route.
+You may even consider the train tracks, logging trails, or power line easements as a bug out route.

 - Print detailed maps of the area and either laminate them or store them in Ziploc bags.